 How to get ready for GDPR

-The new rules surrounding General Data Protection Regulation (GDPR) come into force on 25 May 2018.
-Any CA who handles personal data for their clients or has oversight of private information needs to be aware of the forthcoming changes and prepare accordingly.
+The new rules surrounding General Data Protection Regulation (GDPR) came into force on 25 May 2018.
+Any CA who handles personal data for their clients or has oversight of private information needs to be aware of the changes and act accordingly.